ahellander/fedml/README.md

 # fedml
-Python library for easy experimentation with FedML algorithms and implementations
+Python library experimentation with federated learning

 ## Add MNIST training data
 You need to add MNIST taining and test data in csv format in the folder 'classification_datasets'.
 The files need to be named 'mnist_train.csv' and 'mnist_test.csv' respectively.